lrtsuser/LRTS/README.md

 python viz_dataset.py
 ```

-**To use the scripts on the entire dataset we collected, please refer to the descriptions below.**
+**To download and use the full dataset we collected, please refer to the descriptions below.**

 ### The full dataset: LRTS